andyw8/andyw8.github.io/_posts/2022-04-09-ruby-kata-template.md

 [rubocop-lsp](https://rubygems.org/gems/rubocop-lsp) is a gem which implements the [Language Server Protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol).
 It allows for a close integration between your editor with RuboCop.
 It avoids the overhead of starting RuboCop, meaning linting or auto-correction is near-instant.

-To use it, you'll also need an plugin/extension for your editor.
+To use it, you'll also need an plugin or extension for your editor.
 The template is set up to recommend the VS Code [Shopify.rubocop-lsp](https://marketplace.visualstudio.com/items?itemName=Shopify.rubocop-lsp) extension.

 ### And more